 Once the school applies the loan to those charges, any leftover money will be issued to you in the form of a student loan refund for you to cover any remaining educational expenses such as books and school supplies.

 Does Student Loan Disbursement Time Vary by Loan Type?

 How quickly you can get a student loan will vary by the type of student loan you’re seeking.
 Additionally, the process for applying for federal and private student loans differs.
 Understanding these differences could help you to better understand how quickly you can get a student loan disbursement.

 How Long Does It Take to Get Federal Student Loans?

 The first step in applying for federal student loans is completing the Free Application for Federal Student Aid (FAFSA).
-This is how you’ll find out about any federal merit-based scholarships or grants you may be eligible for.
+This is how you’ll find out about any federal merit-based scholarships or grants for which you may be eligible.
 Normally, once submitted, you should expect your FAFSA to be processed in about five days.

 Once you’ve submitted the FAFSA, you should expect to receive a financial aid package that is customized to your needs in about three weeks.
 If the details look good, you’ll sign a Master Promissory note to make things official.

 One thing not all borrowers realize is that most student loans aren’t disbursed immediately when they’re approved.
 Normally, federal student loans are disbursed a few days before the start of the semester.
 If you’re nearing the beginning of the semester and are concerned that your loans haven’t been disbursed, contact your lender for more information.

 If you are a first-time borrower and haven’t taken out a student loan before, the following may apply before any money can be disbursed:

 - You may have to wait 30 days after the first day of your enrollment period if you’re a first-year undergraduate student and a first-time borrower.
 Contact your school’s financial aid office to find out if this rule applies.